top of page

 Maple Tree Group

-Maple Teens Watching "Inside Out"
+Maple Teens Watching "Inside Out".

 CONEXO

 CONEXO, is a parent leaders group that CHEER helped to organize.
 They have been an independent and autonomous community group since 2019.
 They conduct community clean-ups, block parties, appreciation events, and more.
 They have been part of the planning and execution process for many Long Branch activities.
 They have been involved in many advocacy opportunities.
 For example, community advocacy walks.
 Members of this group have been instrumental in extending care and service to individuals and families in need in their neighborhood.
-If you would like to read more about CONEXO, please click here to check out CONEXO's spotlight feature from the Takoma Foundation.

 33C75690-314B-495A-8837-E19DF96962B8 (1).jpeg